HMS Staunch (1910): Design and description

 Staunch was 240 ft long between perpendiculars and 246 ft overall, with a beam of 25 ft 5 in and a deep draught of 8 ft 6 in.
 Displacement was 748 LT normal and 855 LT full load.
 Power was provided by Parsons steam turbines, fed by four Yarrow boilers.
-Parsons supplied a complex of seven turbines, a high-pressure and two low pressure for high speed, two turbines for cruising and two for running astern, driving three shafts.
-The high-pressure turbine drove the centre shaft, the remainder being distributed amongst two wing-shafts.
-Three funnels were fitted, the foremost tall and thin, the central short and thick and the aft narrow.
+Parsons supplied a set of direct-drive turbines with seven casings, three for high speed, two for cruising and two for running astern.
+Power was transmitted through three shafts, a single high-speed turbine driving a centre shaft and the remainder distributed amongst two wing-shafts.
+Three funnels were fitted.
 The engines were rated at 13500 shp and design speed was 27 kn.
 The vessel carried 170 LT of fuel oil which gave a range of 1540 nmi at a cruising speed of 15 kn.

 Armament consisted of two single BL 4 in Mk VIII guns, one carried on the forecastle and another aft.
 Two single QF 12-pounder 3 in guns were mounted between the first two funnels.
 Two rotating 21 in torpedo tubes were mounted aft of the funnels, with two reloads carried, and a searchlight fitted between the tubes.
 The destroyer was later modified to carry a single Vickers QF 3-pounder 47 mm anti-aircraft gun and depth charges for anti-submarine warfare.
 The ship's complement was 72 officers and ratings.